Iraqi cleric condemns U.S. and Iran as fears of wider conflict persist

 By Ahmed Aboulenein and Babak Dehghanpisheh

-BAGHDAD/DUBAI, Jan 10 (Reuters) - Iraq's most senior Shi'ite Muslim cleric on Friday condemned mutual U.S. and Iranian attacks on Iraqi territory and warned of deteriorating security in the country and the wider Middle East as a result of Washington's confrontation with Tehran.
+BAGHDAD/DUBAI, Jan 10 (Reuters) - Iraq's top Shi'ite Muslim cleric on Friday condemned the U.S.-Iranian military confrontation takig place on Iraqi soil, saying it risked plunging the war-ravaged country and the wider Middle East into deeper conflict.

+Grand Ayatollah Ali al-Sistani said attacks by both sides inside Iraq this month showed blatant disregard for Iraqi sovereignty and its people stood to suffer the most from Washington and Tehran's conflict.

-European foreign ministers were also meeting in Brussels to find ways to ease the precarious situation that has unfolded in the past week.
+Also on Friday, European foreign ministers gathered in Brussels to find ways to ease the precarious situation that has unfolded in the past week.

-But the Middle East remained tense as Iranian military commanders have threatened more attacks, fuelling worries that the apparent pause in hostilities could be short-lived.
+But the region remained tense as Iranian military commanders threatened more attacks, fuelling worries that the apparent pause in hostilities could be short-lived.

-The United States killed Iran's top military commander, General Qassem Soleimani, in an air strike next to Baghdad airport on Jan.
+The latest flare-up in the shadow war between the two foes started with the U.S. killing of Iran's top military commander, General Qassem Soleimani, in an air strike next to Baghdad airport on Jan.
 3.

 Iran responded on Wednesday by firing missiles at U.S.-led forces in Iraq.
-In the aftermath, both sides backed down from intensifying the conflict, the latest stage of a protracted shadow war between the two foes.
+In the aftermath, both sides backed down from intensifying the conflict.

-Neighbouring Iraq is a frontline of the conflict, caught in a bind as Washington and Tehran are also Baghdad's main allies and vie for influence there.
+But neigbouring Iraq looks set to bear the brunt of further violence as the main arena for the U.S.-Iranian military confrontation, its leaders caught in a bind as Washington and Tehran are also the Baghdad government's main allies and vie for influence there.

-In a message delivered through a representative speaking at Friday prayers in the holy city of Kerbala, Iraq's Grand Ayatollah Ali al-Sistani said the series of attacks were a violation of sovereignty and that no foreign powers should be allowed to decide Iraq's fate.
+In a message delivered through a representative speaking at Friday prayers in the holy city of Kerbala, Ayatollah Sistani said the series of attacks were a violation of sovereignty and that no foreign powers should be allowed to decide Iraq's fate.

 "The latest dangerous aggressive acts, which are repeated violations of Iraqi sovereignty, are a part of the deteriorating situation" in the region, he said.